Aliases for UBA6 Gene

 GeneCards Summary for UBA6 Gene

-UBA6 (Ubiquitin-Like Modifier Activating Enzyme 6) is a Protein Coding gene.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include ligase activity and FAT10 activating enzyme activity.
-An important paralog of this gene is UBA7.
+UBA6 (Ubiquitin Like Modifier Activating Enzyme 6) is a Protein Coding gene.
+Diseases associated with UBA6 include Ichthyosis, Congenital, Autosomal Recessive 4A and Johanson-Blizzard Syndrome.
+Among its related pathways are Metabolism of proteins and Class I MHC mediated antigen processing and presentation.
+Gene Ontology (GO) annotations related to this gene include ligase activity and FAT10 activating enzyme activity.
+An important paralog of this gene is UBA1.

 Activates ubiquitin by first adenylating its C-terminal glycine residue with ATP, and thereafter linking this residue to the side chain of a cysteine residue in E1, yielding a ubiquitin-E1 thioester and free AMP.
 Specific for ubiquitin, does not activate ubiquitin-like peptides.
 Differs from UBE1 in its specificity for substrate E2 charging.
 Does not charge cell cycle E2s, such as CDC34.
 Essential for embryonic development.
 Required for UBD/FAT10 conjugation.
 Isoform 2 may play a key role in ubiquitin system and may influence spermatogenesis and male fertility.